stsievert/swix/docs/matrix.rst

 .. note:: ``*`` is an element-wise multiplication.
 There is no matrix multiplication operator because we ran into scope issues.
 Instead, use ``A.dot(x)``
 .. note:: The function to show/save images rely on Python, PYTHON_PATH and the pylab stack.
+.. warning:: ``A.flat`` gives access to the entire array which swix depends uses to get around typing annoyances.
+Call ``max(A.flat)`` to find the maximum element in the entire array.

 Docs
 ++++++++++